davidski/evaluator/README.md

 Evaluator is an open source information security strategic risk analysis toolkit.
 Based upon the OpenFAIR [taxonomy](https://www2.opengroup.org/ogsys/catalog/C13K) and risk assessment [standard](https://www2.opengroup.org/ogsys/catalog/C13G), Evaluator provides a concrete process for an organization to perform a review of its security program that is quantifiable, repeatable, and data-driven.

-For a demonstration of one of the outputs of Evaluator, visit the demonstration copy of [Threat Explorer](https://davidski.shinyapps.io/threat_explorer) (running with dummy data, of course).
+For a demonstration of one of the outputs of Evaluator, visit the demonstration copy of [Scenario Explorer](https://davidski.shinyapps.io/threat_explorer) (running with dummy data, of course).

 Background
 ==========